"Get off my Lawn!"

 Source:

-Thumbs up for Wrath of the Lich King
+Wrath of the Lich King is AWESOME

 Once again, I’ve been lacking in updates for this site.
 And I apologize.
 I’ve been sidetracked with the new Wrath of the Lich King expansion that came out on Thursday.
 I managed to get ahold of a collectors edition of the game (thank you Kyle!), making it so that I now have 3 out of 3 of the WoW Collector Editions.